moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/servers/volumes/volumes.md

 You can add extra storage on a running instance by adding volumes to an existing server.
 A volume is at most attach to one instance.

-This guide is about volumes managment
+This guide is about volumes management

 #### Creating new volume